Volscente/cheat_sheets/data_engineering/dbt/dbt_docs.md

       +materialized: ephemeral
 ```

 This post-hook would grant the `REPORTER` role the permission to read the model `dbtlearn` after it is created.
+It would be executed after the model is created (`dbt run`).

 # CLI
 ## Prompt